AlirezaRoshanzamir/continuous-delivery-course/4-configuration-management/presentation.md

 There are a few obvious choices for where to store your application configuration: a database, a version control system, or a directory or registry.

-Keep the actual configuration information specific to each of your application’s testing and production environments in a repository separate from your source code.
+Keep the actual configuration information specific to each of your application's testing and production environments in a repository separate from your source code.
 This information generally changes at a different rate to other version-controlled artifacts (you will have to be careful to track which versions of configuration information match with which versions of the application).

 Databases, directories, and registries are convenient places to store configuration since they can be accessed remotely.
 However, make sure to keep the history of changes to configuration for the purposes of audit and rollback.
 Either have a system that automatically takes care of this, or treat version control as your system of reference for configuration and have a script that loads the appropriate version into your database or directory on demand.